 Which Compounds Does Chocolate Contain?

 The cacao bean provides the compounds in chocolate that are thought to have beneficial effects.
-Therefore, the darker the chocolate is, the more of these compounds it contains.
-Milk chocolate contains fewer cocoa solids than dark chocolate, and white chocolate contains almost none because it contains only cocoa butter and no cocoa solids.
+Therefore, the more cocoa percentage the chocolate has, the more healthy compounds it contains.
+Milk chocolate contains less cocoa than dark chocolate.
+White chocolate doesn’t have almost any compounds because it contains only cocoa butter and no cocoa solids.

 Chocolate, like coffee and tea, contains an alkaloid called theobromine, which is a type of substance produced by a variety of plants, including the cacao plant.
 Theobromine is chemically similar to caffeine and stimulates our brains in the same way, giving us a brief energy boost after consuming a delicious piece of chocolate.